framefox/foxconnect/app/javascript/components/README_SVGICON.md

 ## Notes

+- **Bundled icons** render instantly with no loading delay
-- Icons are loaded asynchronously, so there may be a brief delay on first render
+- **On-demand icons** are loaded asynchronously and may have a brief delay on first render
 - Failed icon loads will log a warning in development mode
-- The component returns `null` while loading or if the icon fails to load
+- The component returns `null` while loading (on-demand only) or if the icon fails to load
 - All SVG attributes use `currentColor` so they inherit the text color from parent elements
+- To add more icons to the bundle, edit `app/javascript/utils/iconRegistry.js`